Citizenry/platform/docs/contributing-or-getting-involved/workflow-for-adding-code.md

 ### 7. Write Code

 Now write your code.
-Make sure you meet the [Ushahidi coding standards](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/coding-standards) and use the [Ushahidi pattern library](https://docs.ushahidi.com/platform-developer-documentation/front-end-development/changing-ui-styles-introduction-to-the-pattern-library) if you need to change the css.
+Make sure you meet the [StreetSignal coding standards](https://docs.streetsignal.com/platform-developer-documentation/development-and-code/coding-standards) and use the [StreetSignal pattern library](https://docs.streetsignal.com/platform-developer-documentation/front-end-development/changing-ui-styles-introduction-to-the-pattern-library) if you need to change the css.

-If you get stuck, or want to talk through ideas, you can contact [other Ushahidi developers](../get-in-touch.md).
+If you get stuck, or want to talk through ideas, you can contact [other StreetSignal developers](../get-in-touch.md).

 ### 8. Submit your code